 The Merry Mawkin, our regular newsletter crammed with features both light-hearted and serious, is the perfect platform from which to help spread that true message of defiance.
 Don’t be shy.
 Have your say.

 I recall a good old Norfolk boy coming up for a quick mardle after that historic get-together in October, 1999.
-He has since gone to the Great Norfolk Snug in the Sky, but his words live on along the fertile furrows cultivated by FOND and its supporters.
+He has long-since gone to the Great Norfolk Snug in the Sky, but his words live on along the fertile furrows cultivated by FOND and its supporters.

 He said: “I hope yew lot ent a’gorn ter sit abowt clackin’ when there’s helluva lot more ter be done.
 Yew’re gotta dew suffin’ ter mearke a diffrunce.”